alexfelipe/seven-days-of-code-kotlin/README.md

 # Challenges

-- day1:
+- `day 1`:
   - create project
-  - consume the top250 movies and print on console.
+  - consume the top250 movies and print on console
+- `day 2`:
+  - extracting specific fields from movies JSON with String and Collection methods
+  - unit tests to validate the logic extraction

 ## 📁 Access the project